Learn the simple easy steps to setup your Samsung T5 on your MacBook Pro, MacBook Air. Or M1 Mac.

 Forget your password and you’ll need to contact Samsung direct.
 And ask their support to reset the drive.

-And when they do that, you’ll loose everything on the drive.
+And when they do that, you’ll lose everything on the drive.

-Ok to be fair … If you loose your encryption password using your Mac tools.
+Ok to be fair … If you lose your encryption password using your Mac tools.
 You’ll be a world of trouble too….

-So always have a backup of your files.
+So always have another backup of your files.

 When you want to protect the files on your Samsung T5 on your Mac you have a few options.

 1. You can encrypt your Time Machine backup using your Mac’s Time Machine software.